-8. Dates and Hours:
+b.
+Dates and Hours:

-Market days are Wednesdays and Saturdays of each week from the first Saturday in May to and including the last Saturday in October.
-Market hours shall be from 8:00 a.m. until 1:00 p.m. on each market day.
-Any person occupying a market space after 2:00 p.m. on any market day shall be responsible for purchasing and displaying proof of payment of parking fees required.
+Market days are Saturday of each week from the Saturday of the May long weekend (Victoria Weekend) to and including the Saturday of Thanksgiving weekend in October.
+Market hours shall be from 9:00 a.m. until 2:00 p.m. on each market day.
+Any person occupying a market space after 3:00 p.m. on any market day shall be responsible for purchasing and displaying proof of payment of parking fees required.

-ORIENTATION
+4. ORIENTATION

-9. Every Front Street Farmers' Market vendor shall be required to attend and sign off on a mandatory orientation session as provided by City staff.
+Every Front Street Farmers' Market vendor shall be required to attend and sign off on a mandatory orientation session as provided by City staff.

-MARKET FEES
+5. MARKET FEES

-10. No person shall be permitted to sell, or display for the purpose of sale, any permitted item or items unless and until he/she has paid the prescribed fee as set out in the Consolidated Fees and Charges By-law, as amended from time to time.
+No person shall be permitted to sell, or display for the purpose of sale, any permitted item or items unless and until he/she has paid the prescribed fee as set out in the Consolidated Fees and Charges By-law, as amended from time to time.

-PRODUCTS
+6. PRODUCTS

-11 Permitted Products:
+a.
+Permitted Products: